-Places where the Maverick brothers could be found: hotels, banks, casinos, saloons, restaurants, stores, ranches, mining camps, army posts & jails.
+Places where the Maverick brothers could be found were hotels, banks, casinos, saloons, restaurants, stores, ranches, mining camps, army posts & jails.

 I wrote annotations for the 124 shows:

-1 THE WAR OF THE SILVER KINGS aired on September 22, 1957.
+1 THE WAR OF THE SILVER KINGS - The first episode aired, September 22, 1957.
 I had started the 6th grade.
-"I'm a gambler," Bret announces, and the first show begins with poker.
-He works out a deal between Phineas King and the miners of Echo Springs, but not before Phineas has him knocked in the head.
+"I'm a gambler," Bret announces, and the show begins with poker.
+Bret works out a deal between Phineas King and the miners of Echo Springs, but not before Big Mike McComb has him bushwhacked.
 Edie is taking care of Bret when he comes to.
 She is a young, romantic dreamer.
-It was Leo Gordon as Big Mike McComb who had Maverick bushwhacked.
-Leo became a recurring character and did some writing.
+Leo Gordon as Big Mike became a recurring character and even did some writing.
 Bret helps a judge regain his dignity.

-2 POINT BLANK - Bret arrives at the Golden Chance Saloon after eluding a posse.
+2 POINT BLANK - Bret arrives at the Golden Chance Saloon after outrunning a posse.
 He falls in love with Molly.
-Molly and her bank teller lover want to use Bret in their plan to embezzle money.
+Molly and the bank teller mean to use Bret in a plan to embezzle money.
+Karen Steele is Molly, and she has a perverse interest in Bret from the start.
+She serves him breakfast, and he takes a job in the saloon.
 Bret and the sheriff fight over this bad girl.
-Karen Steele is Molly, and she has a perverse interest in Bret from the get-go.
-She serves him breakfast, and he takes a job in the saloon.
-Right away, he spots card cheats.
-Bret and Molly ride out of town.
-They talk, and Bret admits to being a drifter.
-They kiss!
-Three men want Molly, and she is a hottie!
-She wants Bret and the stolen money both.
-But Bret is an honest man despite making a living by playing cards.
+Bret and Molly ride out of town, and he admits to being a drifter.
+Three men want Molly!
+She wants Bret and the stolen money, too.
+But Bret is honest despite being a gambler.
 He gets the reward and pins a thousand dollar bill inside his coat.

 3 ACCORDING TO HOYLE - Con artist Samantha Crawford appears as early as the third episode.
 She uses an obscure rule regarding straights to beat Bret at poker.
-They cruise the Mississippi between St. Louis and New Orleans, finally making their way to Wyoming.
-Samantha is the prototype for subsequent females who harassed the Mavericks: Melanie Blake, Modesty Blaine and Marla.
-Samantha and Bret resume their game on the Stonewall Jackson riverboat, and that is when she resorts to Hoyle's Book of Games for 5 card stud, allowing a pair of 9s to beat Bret's straight.
-After double-crossing Bret, Sam realizes she likes him.
+They cruise the Mississippi between St. Louis and New Orleans before making their way to Wyoming.
+Samantha is the prototype for subsequent females who torment the Mavericks: Melanie Blake, Modesty Blaine & Marla.
+Samantha and Bret resume their game on the Stonewall Jackson riverboat, and that is when she resorts to Hoyle's Book of Games for 5 card stud, allowing a pair of 9s to beat a straight.
+After double-crossing Bret, Samantha realizes she likes him.

 4 GHOST RIDER - Bret helps Mary Shane, who supposedly died several days before.
 She is the "ghost rider."
 She leaves Bret and the buggy and disappears with Bret's coat and the $1000 bill pinned inside.
 Bret finds his coat and his money in a cemetery on a stone with Mary's name on it.
 Bret calls on the undertaker, who was engaged to Mary.
-Bret follows him and is led to a rockslide.
+Bret follows him and is led to a rock slide.
 The undertaker is killed, and Bret is blamed.
 Lots of suspense and mystery!
-Bret returns to the rockslide to find Mary rummaging through rocks.
+Bret returns to the rock slide to find Mary rummaging through the rocks.

 5 THE LONG HUNT - Fleeing sore losers, Bret is rescued by Lefty Dolan, who is waiting to rob a stage.
 Lefty assumes Bret is an outlaw.
 When the stage is finally held up, Lefty is killed.
 Dying, he sends Bret on an errand to clear an innocent man.